-Why is graduated compression socks so important for healthcare professionals?
+Why are good graduated compression socks so important for nurses and healthcare professionals?

 Q&A with Dr. Richard Alvarez, Orthopedic Surgeon based in Chattanooga, TN